jrgenerative/fixed-wing-sim/README.md

 ## Applications

-TODO
+The codebase and the provided Simulink models can be used to:

+1. Compute aerodynamic properties and coefficients using the Tornado VLM implementation.
+2. Run a non-linear flight simulation using previously computed coefficient matrices.
+3. Extract the linear time-invariant systems for the trimmed gliding state.

 ### Computation of Aerodynamic Coefficients

-TODO
+neutral point

+force, moments, damping, moments induced by rudder deflection.

 ### Non-Linear Flight Simulation

 TODO

-### Longitudinal and Lateral LTI for Trimmed Gliding
+### Longitudinal and Lateral LTIs for Gliding Equilibrium

 TODO